 Ryan White - Director/Producer

-Born in Big Sur, California, Ryan White is a Canadian-American filmmaker whose award-winning documentaries have screened around the world.
+Born in Big Sur, California, Ryan White is a documentary filmmaker whose award-winning films have screened around the world.
 He spent four years in Hanoi, Vietnam working as Film Advisor for the World Wildlife Fund’s Greater Mekong Program, then relocated to Bangkok, Thailand, where he produced and directed two documentary features, Camp Unity (2010) and Mondo Banana (2013).
-Other documentary credits include producing The Organic Life (2013) and associate producing Out Run (2016).
-Ryan also teaches documentary production as a Lecturer in the School of Cinema at San Francisco State University.
+His short film Cruising Elsewhere (2016) was recently awarded Best Short Film at the Tampa Bay Gay & Lesbian Film Festival and Best Documentary Short at CineKink NYC.
+Other documentary credits include co-directing Dirt McComber: Last of the Mohicans (2018), producing The Organic Life (2013) and associate producing Out Run (2016).
+Ryan also lectures in documentary and film/video production at California State University, East Bay.

 Alex Clausen - Director/Producer

 Alex Clausen is an artist that lives and works in Guerneville, California.
-He uses sculpture and photography to investigate visual and personal relationships that exist within domestic and work spaces.
 Clausen earned a bachelors’ degree in Art and Physics from University of California, Davis, and a graduate degree from the California College of the Arts.
 He was awarded a Graduate Fellowship at the Headlands Center for the Arts for the 2006-2007 year.
 Clausen has exhibited work at Rena Bransten Gallery, the San Jose Institute for Contemporary Art, the Contemporary Art Museum in Houston, Kala Art Institute, the Exploratorium and is part of the Fine Arts Museums of San Francisco collection.
-He is currently an active collaborator and board member of an arts non-profit Earthbound Moon.
+He is currently an active collaborator and board member of Earthbound Moon, an arts non-profit based in Eugene, Oregon.

 Todd Verow - Producer